slappforge/sigma/docs/components/aws/dynamodb.md

 * Scan Table
 * Query Table

-When injecting a new oepration, user has the ability to either create a new DynamoDB table or to use an existing DynamoDB table which is accessible by the current user credentials.
+When injecting a new operation, user has the ability to either create a new DynamoDB table or to use an existing DynamoDB table which is accessible by the current user credentials.

-Inorder to start with DynamoDB, user has to drag DyanamoDB tile to the code editor from the resources panel.
+Inorder to start with DynamoDB, user has to drag DynamoDB tile to the code editor from the resources panel.
 Then user may choose either **New Table** or **Existing Table** option based on the requirement.

 ![Dragging a DynamoDB resource to the code](images/dynamodb/ddb_drag.gif)